-If you’ve solved this problem by just serving plain broth all the time and skipping the soup-making part, I’ve got a recipe for you to try!
+Perhaps you’ve solved this problem by serving plain broth all the time.
+If so, I’ve got a recipe for you to try!

-Try out this recipe the next time your family wants soup and all you have is 10 minutes until dinnertime and a quart or two of bone broth in the refrigerator.
+Try out this recipe the next time your family wants soup and all you have is 10 minutes to spare.

 Nourishing Bread Soup Recipe (Panata)